AndrewMZ6/SkyrimModsScraper/README.md

 # SkyrimModsScraper
-The scraper parses "Hot Mods", "Popular Mods" and "New Mods" sections
+The scraper parses "Hot Mods", "Popular Mods" and "New Mods" sections on Nexus